 Day 3 – Breakfast at hotel, morning departure for the town of Odumase to visit Cedi Bead Factory.
 You will learn how to make your own glass beads, using traditional methods.
 Beads are an important part of traditional Ghanaian culture, they have been used in various ceremonies for over 400 years.
 Lunch on site.

 Afternoon tour of Akosombo dam, the largest source of electricity in Ghana, on the shores of Lake Volta – one of the largest man-made lakes in the world.

-Dinner and sleep at Royal Senchi Hotel and Resort in Akosombo, on the banks of the Volta River.
+Dinner and sleep at the luxurious Royal Senchi Hotel and Resort in Akosombo, on the banks of the Volta River.

 Day 4 – Breakfast at hotel.
 Early morning departure for Wli Falls, the highest in Ghana, and one of the highest waterfalls in West Africa.
 A peaceful 30 minute walk through the forest, over 9 bridges which cross the Agumatsa river led by a local guide, opportunities to see numerous species of birds, butterflies, antelope and fruit bats.
 Swimming is an option.
 Picnic lunch at falls.